Site map

 In 1961, OKB-1, the organization that built the world's first manned spacecraft, also started the development of a communications satellite.
 Although the Space Age had barely began, the idea of using orbital spacecraft for providing communications was not new.
 Arthur Clark, more famous for his sci-fi novels, is also credited for a prophetically accurate description of satellite communications in 1945.
-In his memo to the British Interplanetary Society, Clark wrote that if the spacecraft reaches the altitude of 35,880 kilometers over the Equator, it would need 24 hours to make a complete circle, and thus it will appear "hanging" to an observer from Earth.
+In his memo to the British Interplanetary Society, Clark wrote that if the spacecraft reaches an altitude of 35,880 kilometers over the Equator, it would need 24 hours to make a complete circle, and thus it will appear "hanging" to an observer from Earth.
 As a result, three spacecraft evenly spread in such orbit 120 degrees apart, could "hear" signals from anywhere on the planet.

 Molniya series